filipekojak88/WSAA-project/README.md

 <a id="19">[19]</a> MozDevNet (no date) <dialog>: The dialog element - HTML: Hypertext markup language: MDN</dialog>, MDN Web Docs.
 Available at: https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/dialog

 <a id="20">[20]</a> Mastering the HTML console (no date) Mastering the HTML Console: Essential Tips for Effective Debugging.
+Available at: https://www.dhiwise.com/post/mastering-the-html-console-essential-tips-for-debugging

+<a id="21">[21]</a> What is a rest api? (no date) SitePoint.
+Available at: https://www.sitepoint.com/rest-api/

+<a id="22">[22]</a> Wando, H. (2022) How to create a basic CRUD API using python flask, Medium.
+Available at: https://medium.com/@hillarywando/how-to-create-a-basic-crud-api-using-python-flask-cd68ef5fd7e3

+<a id="23">[23]</a> (No date) How to implement pagination in your flask applications for Better User Experience.
+Available at: https://codymohit.com/how-to-implement-pagination-in-your-flask-applications-for-better-user-experience

+<a id="24">[24]</a> Cors (no date) Flask.
+Available at: https://flask-cors.readthedocs.io/en/latest/

-Available at: https://www.dhiwise.com/post/mastering-the-html-console-essential-tips-for-debugging (Accessed: 25 May 2025).
+<a id="25">[25]</a> Welcome to flask¶ (no date) Welcome to Flask - Flask Documentation (3.1.x).
+Available at: https://flask.palletsprojects.com/ (Accessed: 25 May 2025).